garyjli/neural-network-from-scratch/README.md

-# neural-network-from-scratch
-Neural network without TensorFlow or PyTorch
+# Neural Network from scratch (no TensorFlow or PyTorch)